JanGorman/jersey-passbook/README.md

 ## Getting started

-To get cracking, check out the project and build a nice fat jar.
+To get cracking, check out the project and build a nice fat jar (A single jar file which contains all of the class files required to run the service):

 ```
 mvn package